|

-What to Include in a Daily Routine for 1 Year Olds
+What to Include in a Daily Routine for a 1 Year Old

 Does your toddler need a change of schedule?
-Here’s what to include in a daily routine for 1 year old kids—perfect for the stay at home mom or dad!
+Here’s what to include in a daily routine for a 1 year old, including sample schedules!

 Daily Routine for 1 Year OldTell me if these words sound familiar: